mounir-12/NLU-projects/project2/bert/Readme.md

 ```

 After the training is completed, the model will be evaluated on the test set and predictions will be run on the appropriate file.

+## Model files
+Because they can be easily generated, the model files have not been provided.
+However, the authors of this work are ready to provide them free of charge if you want to avoid the hassle of running anything.
+Please ask in case of need.